 Cable Design Technologies (now Belden Inc., a NYSE company), a highly successful manufacturer of electronic wire and cable.
 From 1983 to 1987, he worked as a Manager at McKinsey &

 Company, consulting to major multi-national clients on business strategy and organization.
 Prior to receiving his MBA, he was Manager of Operations for a subsidiary of Occidental Petroleum.

-At Prospect Partners, Rick is Chairman of the following platform companies: All Glass & Windows Holdings, Inc., ESI Lighting, Inc., Polymer Holding Corporation, Tender Products, Inc., Velvac Holdings, Inc., and WDP Holdings Corp.
+At Prospect Partners, Rick is Chairman of the following platform companies: All Glass & Windows Holdings, Inc., ESI Lighting, Inc., Polymer Holding Corporation, Tender Products, Inc., and WDP Holdings Corp.
 He serves as a Director of QMI Holding, Inc. He was previously

 Chairman of Excello Products, LLC, Marina

 Medical Billing Service, Inc., Office Resources Holding Company, Optronics Products, Inc., Remuda Ranch Company, Utility Service

-Partners, Inc. He was previously a Director of Pipp Mobile Storage Systems Holding Company.
+Partners, Inc., and Velvac Holdings, Inc., and was previously a Director of Pipp Mobile Storage Systems Holding Company.

 Rick's outside Board positions include a directorship of Hyatt Hotels Corporation.
 He also served as a Director of Manor Care, Inc., until its acquisition by the global private equity firm The Carlyle Group in December 2007, and he also was a Director of Cable Design Technologies for 17 years.